aphiria/docs/exception-handling.md

 At some point, your application is going to throw an unhandled exception or shut down unexpectedly.
 When this happens, it would be nice to log details about the error and present a nicely-formatted response for the user.
 Aphiria provides `GlobalExceptionHandler` to do just this.
 It can be used to render exceptions for both HTTP and console applications, and is framework-agnostic.
 To learn more about how to configure exceptions in modules in the <a href="https://github.com/aphiria/app" target="_blank">skeleton app</a>, read the [configuration documentation](configuration.md#component-exception-handler).

-Let's review how to manually configure the exception handler outside the skeleton app.
+If you're not using the skeleton app, let's review how to manually configure the exception handler.

 ```php
 use Aphiria\Exceptions\GlobalExceptionHandler;